 We MAY All Be Different Fish

-An excellent play on words and inspirational-“We May all be different fish, but in this school, we swim. together.”
+An excellent play on words and inspiration – “We May all be different fish, but in this school, we swim. together.”
 This motivational May bulletin board idea features a delightful wavy border that enforces the idea of swimming together, and the uniqueness of each student shows how they decorated the fish.
 The name tags identify the peeps’ masterpieces.
 Creative activities with motivational saying are one of the best bulletin board ideas for any season or event.

 I Love Mom Theme Bulletin Board Ideas

 Looking for other bulletin board ideas and inspiration?
-Here our some of our favorites:
+Here are some of our favorites:

 - Spring Bulletin Board Ideas

 - Winter Bulletin Board Ideas